-- MCT stands for Oil .
+- MCT Oil MCT stands for medium-chain triglycerides.
 This is brain food.
 Our brains are made of mostly lipids (fat) so we do need it for our brains to function.
 It provides immediate energy to our brains and bodies.
 You might want to read the article about the Best Diet for Your Brain as well to understand all that MCT Oil can do for you.
 It is a good fat for us.

 - Vitamin D Vitamin D is included because it has antioxidant properties, is imperative for immune function, and also affects our levels of testosterone, estrogen and human growth hormones.
 When low on this ‘prohormone’, we are at risk of depression, getting sick more often, and fatigue.
 Yes, we get it from the sun but it is estimated that 1 billion people in the world have Vitamin D deficiency.
 Those living near the equator are the only ones who get adequate Vitamin D. The widespread use of sunscreen (which is great to use) also filters out Vitamin D. It also works with magnesium, so you’ll want to know more about that.
 You might want to read the full article to get the full story on Vitamin D. (Click on the Vitamin D link).